THE EARLY-CAREER TEACHER

 What you need to know now

-When life happens during your 20s and early 30s, it’s a good idea to check in with TRA about benefits such as leave purchase, service credit purchase for part-time teaching, and setting up your survivor (beneficiary) arrangements.
+Life happens—especially during your 20s and early 30s!
+When you experience a big life event, it’s a good idea to check in with TRA about benefits such as leave purchase, service credit purchase for part-time teaching, and setting up your survivor (beneficiary) arrangements.

 What is a TRA pension?